 Add/Drop Period and Schedule Changes

 A student may choose to add courses to his/her schedule only during the first ten calendar days of a 10-, 11- or 12-week term or during the first seven calendar days of a 7-week term.
 The addition of one or more courses may cause an increase in the student’s quarterly tuition charge and dropping a course could impact aid eligibility.
-Students wishing to add a course during the Add/Drop Period should contact the registrar or program chair, as well as speak with a financial aid analyst.
+Students wishing to add a course during the Add/Drop Period should contact the Registrar or Program Chair/Director, as well as speak with a Financial Aid Analyst.

 A student must attend a class meeting of a course added during the Add/Drop period before the close of the third week of classes during a ten, eleven or twelve week term or before the end of the second week of classes during a seven week term in order to remain enrolled in the course.
 A student who adds a course during the Add/Drop period is responsible for contacting the course instructor in order to develop a plan for mastering course objectives and completing all coursework assigned to other students in that section of the course prior to the addition of the course.

 Courses officially dropped during the Add/Drop period will not appear on the student’s transcript.
 The student will not be charged tuition for those courses.
 In order to officially drop a course, a student must submit a written request to the Registrar by the last day of the Add/Drop period as described above.
 Grades in dropped courses will be assigned based on the students last date of attendance (LDA) in the course.